 Belfast is the capital of the Northern Ireland.
 Located in the Emerald isles and part of the United Kingdom.

 It has been a popular destination for all the visitors that wish to see and experience the beauty and British cultural heritage around the British Isles.
 Due to the exceptional natural beauty of Northern Ireland, it has been a popular filming location of various Hollywood movies and series like the Game of Thrones.

 Belfast as the gateway and the main heart of this small nation.
 The city is filled with historical points of interests, landmarks and attractions as well as the upbeat streets of the modern part of the capital.

-Belfast Attractions: 10 Best Things To Do in Belfast For Weekend Breaks Contents
+Best Attractions and Things To Do in Belfast For Weekend Breaks Contents

 - The history of Belfast

 - Here are the top 10 things to do in Belfast for an amazing weekend break in the city:

 - Here are the suggested tours and activities in Belfast

 - Best accommodations and Where to stay in Belfast